Knowing The Difference Between Personal Waste And Regulated Medical Waste.

 The Medical Waste Tracking Act (MWTA) of 1988 established standards for segregation, packaging, labeling and marking, and storage of the medical waste, as well as record keeping requirements and the institution of penalties for non-compliance.
 The MWTA called upon the EPA to examine various treatment technologies that we use today, such as incinerators and autoclaves, microwave units, and various chemical systems to reduce infectious and hazardous waste.
 Many laws vary on the state level, but the bottom line is that RMW is not the same as personal solid waste, and there are laws in place to properly dispose of it and treat it.

 Regulated medical waste is a broad category of infectious waste and can be confusing, especially if you’re dealing with smaller-scale medical waste at home?
-Unsure of the regulations and laws in place?
+Unsure of the regulations and laws for Los Angeles medical waste disposal?
 Contact us to to better understand personal versus regulated medical waste.